UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ## Workflow for Each Week

-Each week, you will begin by navigating to your local version of **assignment-upstream-fall-2016**, and downloading the latest changes from the remote **assignment-upstream-fall-2016** repository.
+Each week, you will begin by navigating to your local version of **assignment-upstream-spring-2017**, and downloading the latest changes from the remote assignment-upstream-spring-2017 repository.
 You do this with a git pull:

 ``` sh
 git pull upstream master
 ```

+Next, you will have a **assignment-upstream-spring-2017/SUBMISSIONS** folder that you will make in the next exercise.

+* Make a copy of your assigmment and move it to the SUBMISSIONS folder.

-Next, you complete all the exercises on your local machine and commit your changes to git.
-Finally, you'll push your changes up to your personal student repository on github.
+* Complete all the exercises in the **assignment-upstream-spring-2017/SUBMISSIONS** folder on your local machine and commit your changes to git.

+* Finally, you'll push your changes up to your personal student repository on github.
 You can do this with the following command:

 ```sh
 git push origin master